gregwchase/nih-chest-xray/README.md

 The ChestXray14 [dataset](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345)
 consists of both images and structured data.

 The image dataset consists of 112,000+ images, which consist of 30,000 patients.
+My analysis consisted of 10,000 images, due to data sourcing & corrpution issues.
 Some patients have multiple scans, which will be taken into consideration.
 All images are originally 1024 x 1024 pixels.